vikamuhan-reddy/19AI307_JAVA/19AI307_JAVA(25-26)/Module-04/DAY-2/README.md

  ```
 /*
 Program to implement a SOLID Principles in Java Program
-Developed by: Gedipudi Darshani
+Developed by: Vikamuhan Reddy
-RegisterNumber: 212223230062
+RegisterNumber:  212223240181
 */
 ```